souffle-lang/souffle-lang.github.io/pages/docs/components.md

 ## Inheritance

-One component can inherit from another using inheritance.
+One component can inherit from multiple super components using inheritance.
-The component elements of the super-component are passed on to the sub-component.
-Using inheritance avoids code duplication.
+The component elements of the super-components are passed on to the sub-component.
+Using inheritance is useful for larger programs and libraries and avoids code duplication.

 In the following example,
 ```
-.comp Base {
+.comp Base1 {
     .type myNumber = number
     .decl TheAnswer(x:myNumber)
     TheAnswer(42).
 }
+.comp Base2 {
+    TheAnswer(41).
+}

-.comp Sub  : Base {
+.comp Sub  : Base1, Base2 { // inherit from Base1 and Base2
     .decl WhatIsTheAnswer(n:myNumber)
     WhatIsTheAnswer(n) :- TheAnswer(n).
     .output WhatIsTheAnswer
 }
 .init mySub = Sub
 ```
-the component `Base` passes on all component elements to the component `Sub`.
+the components `Base1` and `Base2` pass on all component elements to the component `Sub`.
 Souffle produces internally the following code for the component instantiation `mySub`:
 ```
 .type mySub.myNumber = number
 .decl mySub.TheAnswer(x:mySub.myNumber)
 .decl mySub.WhatIsTheAnswer(n:mySub.myNumber)
 mySub.TheAnswer(42).
+mySub.TheAnswer(41).
 mySub.WhatIsTheAnswer(n) :- mySub.TheAnswer(n).
 .output mySub.WhatIsTheAnswer
 ```